Making Sense of What Test Reports Say

 Standard Deviation (SD)

 A statistical term that analyzes a percentage breakdown of scores across a sample of people who have taken the test.
 Standard Deviations are generally reported in 15-point increments.
 Occasionally you will see 10-point SD breakdowns.
+See how Standards Deviations look on the bell curve.

 Grade Equivalent (GE)

 Often a misunderstood score, GEs do not state that a student is able to perform work at a certain grade level.
 Instead, Grade Equivalent scores tell us that a student has accurately answered a high percentage of questions at the same rate as students in that particular GE.
 In other words, a 5th grade student earning a 9th grade GE is not necessarily expected to achieve at the 9th grade level in that academic subject.
 Rather, the student correctly answered the same percentage of questions as 9th grade students did taking the 5th grade test.
+Read more about Grade Equivalent scores, with this excellent example of 2 different aged students earning the same GE.

 Age Equivalent (AE)